 For these reasons, I have opted for manual pay, despite having so many freakin’ cards to account for.
 So how do I avoid credit card late fees?

 Use a Simple Spreadsheet to Track Credit Card Payments

-The first thing I’ve done is created a simple spreadsheet (example to the right, you insert your own credit card names) to track my credit card payments.
+The first thing I’ve done is created a simple spreadsheet (example below, you insert your own credit card names) to track my credit card payments.

 As soon as I’ve paid a particular card balance for the month, I enter the value into the spreadsheet.
 This serves the dual benefit of telling me that card is paid this month and totaling how much I’ve spent each month and year.

 If there is no payment due that month (often the case when you have so many cards), I enter “$0” into the respective cell to show that card in that month has been accounted for.

 I also set a calendar reminder on the last day of the month to make sure all credit cards have been paid for the billing cycle.

 Change Credit Card Due Dates